pingswept/me30-website/content/logistics/projects.md

 draft: false
 ---
 # Projects 4 and 5
-## Build an intrepid robot that traverses an obstacle course and delivers freight
+### Build an intrepid robot that traverses an obstacle course and delivers freight

 Projects 4 and 5 are, in a sense, one mega-project.
 In the first part, you and your team build a robot.
-In the second part, you modify it to traverse an obstacle course and deliver a payload.
+In the second part, you and your team modify it to traverse an obstacle course and deliver a payload.

-## Requirements for project 4
+### Requirements for project 4
-## Build something that travels by Tuesday, December 6, high noon
+### Build something that travels by Tuesday, December 6, high noon

+This is a relatively constrained project compared to the vast open field of P3.
+Your task is to build a robot that can travel across the floor, controlled remotely by you.

 * Your robot should fit in a circle 30 cm in diameter.
 * Your robot should be less than 30 cm tall.